gauravbhaskar84/MyTest/README.md

 To check logs in Kibana - http://localhost:5601
 	1. Create index using Management
 	2. Search via Discovery on the left hand side

+To check if session are getting generated in redis, connect to the container (docker container exec -it <container_name> sh), connect to redis-cli and execute (keys *).

+To verify - haproxy is working file - http://localhost will be pointed to http://localhost:8080 and http://localhost:8081, they both will serve php code via proxy to php container.